MicrosoftDocs/sdk-api/sdk-api-src/content/oleauto/index.md

 ## -description

-This header is used by Automation.
+This header is used by automat.
 For more information, see:

 - [Automation](../_automat/index.md)